-The Block 11B/12B joint venture partnership is currently in the Second Renewal Period for the Block 11B/12B Exploration Right, which is for a period of two years ending May 17, 2020.
-At the end of Second Renewal Period a decision will be made to either relinquish or renew the right into the Third Renewal Period, being the final period in the Exploration Right.
-Upon declaration of commerciality on Block 11B/12B prior to expiry of the Exploration Right, the joint venture partnership has the exclusive right to apply for a Production Right with the Government of the Republic of South Africa.
-The Government of the Republic of South Africa has a 10% back-in right, and the joint venture partnership must make 10% of the Exploration Right available to Historically Disadvantaged South Africans at fair market value.
-Main Street 1549 satisfies this requirement in the Block 11B/12B Exploration Right.
+The joint venture partnership is currently in the Second Renewal Period for the Block 11B/12B Exploration Right, which is for a period of two years ending May 17, 2020.
+The joint venture partnership has recently applied to enter into the Third Renewal Period, a two-year period from the date the renewal application is approved.
+Upon declaration of commerciality on Block 11B/12B and prior to expiry of the Block 11B/12B Exploration Right, the joint venture partnership has the exclusive right to apply for a Production Right with the Government of the Republic of South Africa.
+The Government of the Republic of South Africa has a 10% back-in right, and the joint venture partnership must make 10% of the Block 11B/12B Exploration Right available to Historically Disadvantaged South Africans at fair market value.
+Main Street 1549 is a Black Empowered Entity and is expected to fulfill the requirement for the Block 11B/12B Exploration Right to be held 10% by Historically Disadvantaged South Africans.